BIG HEAD

 Notice below the comparison between the panels on the underside of a half breed saddle compared to an all purpose or dressage saddle.
 Which looks more comfortable for the horse to you?

 Just because half breeds and endurance saddles do not look like the all purpose or dressage saddles that you have been used to does not mean that you would not be happy riding in one.
 Everyone I know who has been through the issue of bad fitting saddles and has eventually progressed to the right saddle have never looked back.
 The benefits they have enjoyed are problem free riding, and happy horses.
+Another type of saddle to consider is a treeless saddle.
+This I can recommend if you are a well balanced rider, and wish to feel more in touch with your horse.

 Email a link of this article to a friend http://www.awebsite.com.au/Horse_Health.html#saddle